SumoLogic/sumologic-documentation/docs/search/Search-Query-Language/Search-Operators/trace.md

 that a specific Windows computer has been compromised.

 We want to build a chain of events from the compromised host to try to determine the identity of the hacker.
-To do this, we'll need to:
+To do this, we will need to:

 1. Identify the relevant login messages.
 2. Give the compromised host as the first value to match.